 Figure 3-5.
-Seasonal diurnal profiles for EGU emissions in a Virginia Region

-The temporal allocation procedure is differentiated by whether or not the source could be directly matched to a CEMS unit via ORIS facility code and boiler ID.
-Prior to temporal allocation, as many sources as possible were matched to CEMS data via ORIS facility code and boiler ID.
-Units were considered matches if the FIPS state/county code matched, the facility name was similar, and the NOx and SO2 emissions were similar.
+Seasonal diurnal profiles for EGU emissions in a Virginia Region considered matches if the FIPS state/county code matched, the facility name was similar, and the NOx and SO2 emissions were similar.
 EIS stores a base set of previously matched units via alternate facility and unit IDs.
 Additions to these matches were made for this study.
 For any units that are matched, the ORIS facility and boiler ID columns of the point FF10 inventory files are filled with the information on the rows for the corresponding NEI unit.
 Note that for units matched to CEMS data, annual totals of their emissions may be different than the annual values in the inventory because the CEMS data actually replaces the inventory data for the seasons in which the CEMS are operating.
 If a CEMS-matched unit is determined to be a partial year reporter, as can happen for sources that run CEMS only in the summer, emissions totaling the difference between the annual emissions and the total CEMS emissions are allocated to the non-summer months.